CudaText-addons/cuda_markdown_preview/readme/readme.txt

 Plugin "Markdown Preview" for CudaText.
-It converts Markdown text to HTML (using this Python library), and then opens HTML file in browser.
+It converts Markdown text to HTML (using Python library), and then opens HTML file in browser.
 If selection is made then only selection is processed, otherwise entire file is processed.

-You can use file "markdown.cfg" to init set of Markdown extensions.
-Possible quoted values (comma-separated) are:
+You can use file "cuda_markdown_options.py" to init set of Markdown extensions.
+Possible quoted values (comma-separated):

     Extra - 'extra'
     Abbreviations - 'abbr'